 Now, this has been a fun exercise for us, but does it really make a difference in the grand scheme of things?
 As it stands now, not really, especially because of that one patent that managed to somehow tie the mistake and the correct citations together for a nearly complete forward citation list.

-There are likely hundred or even thousands of mis-cited patents throughout history.
+There are likely hundreds, or even thousands, of mis-cited patents throughout history.
 We just happened to stumble across one that we could deconstruct.

 However, there are a few things we learned: First, that an inventor out there hasn’t received full forward citation credit for his work, which, while not likely important to his specific case, could affect inventors and designers in other similar cases.

 Second, someone in the USPTO didn’t look too closely at that application before awarding the patent, did they?
 It’s easy to make mistakes with so many patents and file numbers in our patent system, but that mistake could call into question the strength of the application that made the mistake, patent D370726.